Did you ever wish for a magic wand to get your dog to

 You can find complete instructions, a step-by-step lesson plan, and videos that show you exactly how to teach attention using hand targeting inside the Stay Home With Dogs Facebook Group.
 Go to Unit Four in the Units tab on the left.

-**Important** Membership in this Group will close permanently one week from today.
-But once you become a member, you’ll always be able to get access to all the lessons, posts, and videos even after I archive the Group in a week’s time.
+**Important** Membership in this Group was closed in May 2020 and is now reopened for a limited time to receive new members.
+When you become a member, you’ll always be able to get access to all the lessons, posts, and videos even after the Group closes again in the future.

 Already a member?
 YAY!
-I have a few new posts up my sleeve for you this week!
+I have a few new posts up my sleeve for you soon!